chanhosuh/chanhosuh.github.io-src/content/django_request_response.md

       start_response(status, response_headers)
       return ['Hello world!\n']
   ```

+  The example uses a function to demonstrate the signature, but the callable can be any Python object with a `__call__` method with the same signature.

-  - `environ` is a dictionary of environment variables, e.g. REQUEST\_METHOD, PATH\_INFO, QUERY\_STRING, etc.
+- `environ`: a dictionary of environment variables, e.g. REQUEST\_METHOD, PATH\_INFO, QUERY\_STRING, etc.
-  - `start_response` is a Python callable provided by the WSGI implementation.
+- `start_response`: a Python callable provided by the WSGI implementation.
 More below.
 - The return value must be an iterable of strings.

-  The example uses a function to demonstrate the signature, but the callable can be any Python object with a `__call__` method with the same signature.

 - Its own callable, `start_response`, which it hands off to the application.
 Its arguments are:
   - `status`: a string giving status code and reason
   - `response_headers`: a list of valid header key-value pairs

 I won't say much more on this, as it's not needed.
 Consult the PEP for futher details.

 ### WSGIHandler